simonlongtester/simonlongtester.github.io/Blogs/From Test Manager to Test Engineer - Dusting off the Cobwebs.md

 ### Context is king…
 To give some context to this blog the main story I would like to tell is how I recently have started on a path to transition from my role as Test Manager/Test Coach  to undertaking a Test Engineer role to support the organisation I work for.
 Spoilers: this is not a happy clappy narrative but is more of an honest, personal view of how this change has / is affecting me, and how I am affecting the change!
 A potted history.
 I started in testing in 2007 as a Test Analyst.
 I spent 7 years being hands on through various test positions until 2014 where I started my test leadership career.
-I have subsequently spent the next 6 years in various Test Manager / coaching roles and really immensely enjoyed learning the skills I was able to grow.
+I have subsequently spent the next 6 years in various Test Manager / Coach roles and really immensely enjoyed learning the skills I was able to grow.
 I was comfortable but constantly kept pushing myself further along the career path …  and then along came COVID 19……

 ### Ch ch ch changes..
 In March it became apparent that all forms of our daily lives would be impacted by COVID19.
 From a testing perspective, the change affected me thus.
 In order to  support the organisation I work for there was a need for me to changes roles for a short/medium term from Test Manager to a Test Engineer – becoming more hands on, going from providing coaching and leadership to our testers in numerous squads  to focussing and being part of a squad.